ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 ## [From _The Superior times._](https://chroniclingamerica.loc.gov/lccn/sn85040344/1875-11-25/ed-1/seq-4)

 #### 1875-11-25 &middot; Superior, Wis.

 <table style="width: 100%;"><tr><td style="width: 50%">

+p 1,000
+beds ; the dining-room will accom­
+modate 700 persons at the same
+time, and a staff of 400 servants
+will be required to carry on the du­
+ties of the house.
+• —mm- •
+American Invention Abroad,
 The great American inventions
 which have been adopted all ov r
 the world, are the following: 1.